robotdad/semantic-composer/README.md

 # Semantic Composer

-A markdown editor component built with React and Milkdown/Crepe, designed for easy integration into various web applications.
+A markdown editor component built with React and Milkdown, designed for easy integration into various web applications.

 **[🚀 Try it live!](https://robotdad.github.io/semantic-composer)**